SiddharthJoy/Here-s-Your-Home/README.md

 # Web-Project

-### This website will make it easy to find suitable vacant houses.
+### This rental website will make it easy to find suitable vacant houses.

 **Key features:**